Kato590/NotYourRepo/README.md

 ## Notes

 Since there was no clear and solid explanation on how to set up the envinroment for Week 7 on a Windows host machine, it took me more than 10 hours to just set it up.
 I hope no one assumes every student has a Linux or Mac OS host computers.
-It was totally unfair.
+It felt unfair to Windows users.

 ## License